pastelcolors/ai-scamper/README.md

 ## Features

 - Graph-based user interface for visualizing and connecting ideas
-- Integration with GPT-4 Turbo for AI-assisted facilitation
+- Integration with Claude for AI-assisted facilitation
 - Implementation of the SCAMPER framework for structured ideation
 - Chain-of-thought prompting for improved LLM responses